 Exploring where all is lost

-In this episode, Mike and Tory take a closer look at the mysterious disappearance of Suzanne Morphew.
-They explore the four theories of her fate – as offered by her husband – and examine whether this loving mother of two young girls fell afoul of one of nature’s wildest and most merciless predators… or one closer to home.
+In this episode, Mike and Tory explore the four theories of her fate – as offered by her husband – and examine whether this loving mother of two young girls fell afoul of one of nature’s wildest and most merciless predators… or one closer to home.

-Tory then invites Mike to consider how he would approach the enduring mystery surrounding the disappearance of Adelaide’s Beaumont children, who – like Suzanne Morphew – simply vanished on Australia Day, 55 years earlier.
-Listen as the ever-so-cool King holds true to his training, to push aside the notoriety of the Beaumont children case, and the decades of supposition, innuendo and rumour – to offer investigators a technology-led lifeline to better understand the 1966 crime scene.
+Tory then invites Mike to consider how he would approach the enduring mystery surrounding the disappearance of Adelaide’s Beaumont children, who vanished on Australia Day, 55 years ago.
+Listen as the ever-so-cool King holds true to his training, to push aside the notoriety of the Beaumont children case to offer investigators a technology-led lifeline to better understand the 1966 crime scene.

 …sometimes that's all we have in these kinds of investigations – the victimology and what a normal day was like for them, what they would have generally done.
 We have to build our theories upon evidence.